Our portfolio

 Project status: Preclinical development completed

-The program has completed preclinical development and has been granted Orphan (Drug) Designation both in the EU and the U.S. Given the prioritization of KL1333, no significant cost-intensive operational activities are planned for NV354 at this time.
+The program has completed preclinical development and has been granted Orphan (Drug) Designation both in the EU and the U.S. Given the prioritization of KL1333, no cost-intensive operational activities are planned for NV354 at this time.

 Mitochondrial disease target population: Neurology